TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 The first use case that the TrenchBoot project focused on was the ability for the Linux kernel to be started by a dynamic launch, in particular as part of an early launch sequence.
-In this case the dynamic launch will be initiated by a boot loader with associated support added to it, for example the first targeted boot loader in this case was GRUB2.
+In this case the dynamic launch will be initiated by any boot loader with associated support added to it, for example the first targeted boot loader in this case was GRUB2.
 An integral part of establishing a measurement-based launch integrity involves measuring everything that is